 Under the Public Records Act 2005 we have a mandate to care for and preserve the record of our government.
 We make sure that the records of historical and cultural heritage of New Zealand are well looked after and preserved for the future.

 Our holdings are estimated at over 7 million items.
 They take up 110,000 linear metres of shelving space in our archives across the country.
 That’s about 112 kilometres when laid out end to end.
 Our archives include paper documents from the 1700s to the present day, as well as bound material, paintings and works on paper, audio visual materials, photographs, maps and plans, microfilm and digital records.

 Our preservation strategy focuses on records that are at high risk of loss or damage.
-This risk is due in part to the deterioration of materials, or to media becoming out of date and unreadable.
+This risk is due in part to the deterioration of materials, or to modern media becoming out of date and unreadable.

 Our team conserve records by assessing their condition, treating them and ensuring they are appropriately housed.
 This can be in preparation for digitisation, exhibition, loan to other institutions, or for use by researchers in our reading rooms.
 Treatment of documents can include the removal of mould or dirt, the safe flattening of folded or rolled material, or repairs where material has suffered damage.
 Our staff digitise records to make fragile items accessible to researchers, and to help protect them from any further damage which may come with handling.

 Preservation advice for information managers